Skip to content

 Getting started

 In this tutorial, you will mark a small piece of assessment from scratch.
-There are three students and two questions; by the end you will have individual feedback files, a cohort summary, and a set of summary charts.
+There are three students and two criteria; by the end you will have individual feedback files, a cohort summary, and a set of summary charts.

 Install scholia